madnight/e_paper_weather_display/README.md

    ```
    This will fetch the weather data and update the display immediately.

-## Setting up Automatic Updates (Optional)
+## Setting up Automatic Updates
-You can set up a scheduled update every 15 minutes using `crontab`.
+Set up a scheduled update every 15 minutes using `crontab`.
 This will make sure your display updates automatically.

 In the terminal, type:
 ```bash